jasonslv572/se_project_coffeeshop/README.md

 ## Plan on improving the project

--Add menu section and footer
+*Add menu section and footer
--Style finishing touches
+*Style finishing touches
--Add image to README.md
+\*Add image to README.md

 ---